pvaladares/42cursus-01-Born2BeRoot/README.md

 *MariaDB Server is one of the most popular open source relational databases.
 It’s made by the original developers of MySQL and guaranteed to stay open source.
 It is part of most cloud offerings and the default in most Linux distributions.*

 * Install the package by typing the following command `sudo apt install mariadb-server`
-* Check it was installed and is active with both commands `dpkg -l | grep mariadb` and `sudo service status mariadb`
+* Check it was installed and is active with both commands `dpkg -l | grep mariadb` and `sudo service mariadb status`
 * Start interactive script to improve default security settings with commmand `sudo mysql_secure_installation`
 	* Enter current password for root (enter for none): *`Enter for none`*
 	* Switch to unix_socket authentication [Y/n]: `n`